Seismic Tomography with Random Batch Gradient Reconstruction: Numerical examples

 In this subsection, we present a test using travel-time inversion to image a 3D cube region.
 The target velocity field is assumed homogeneous in $y$-direction and is set to be a 10\% Gaussian perturbation of a homogeneous background with velocity $2500\cunit$, \ie,

 where $C_0=2500\cunit$, $x_c=z_c=L=1584\xunit$, $\alpha=0.1$, $\beta=24.2$.
 Travel-time inversion iteration starts with an velocity field with $2500\cunit$ homogeneously.
+In this numerical example, the beam number $N=65534$,and $\epsilon = L/64 $.
 We use FGA to simulate the forward and adjoint wave equations in 3D.
 To reconstruct the wavefields and kernels, we use strategy 1 with sampling rate $p/N=$5\%, 10\% and 20\% to generate random batch for wavefield and kernel reconstruction.

 It can be seen from FIG. \ref{fig:3Dtti} that even when 5\% of the beams are used, the tomography can capture at least the location and shape of the low velocity region and give a reasonable model.
 The larger of the sampling rate, the better resolution of the resulted image.
 This phenomena can be further seen in FIG. \ref{fig:3Dtti_misfit} as we look at the values of misfit functional.
 One can observe that smaller misfit value for larger sampling rate, which consists with Theorem \ref{thm:1} since lager $p/N$ implies smaller variance in \eqref{eqn:var} for fixed $N$.
 On the other hand, for the first several iteration steps, the value of misfit functions are almost the same for different sampling rate which numerically indicate the convergence rate of the iteration is not sensitive to the batch size.